 What Causes Teen Depression?

-A number of factors have been identified as playing a role in the development of depression in teens.
+Several factors have been identified as playing a role in the development of depression in teens.

 Kids who have a parent with depression are more likely to develop depression.